maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <em class="figure">Table 1: data likelihood, $p(X=x \| Y=y)$, each row sums to 1</em>
 <hr class="small-margin">

-The blue cells in Tables 1 and 2 are the result of an arbitrary decision rule from a classifier and highlight the classification decision we made for each $x$.
-This amounts to selecting a row for each column in the table.
+The blue cells in Tables 1 and 2 are the result of an arbitrary decision rule from a classifier and highlight the classification decision the classifier would make for each $x$ - this is not random.
+Such a decision for every $x$ amounts to selecting a row for each column in the table.

 Given the class priors and data likelihood we can also formulate the joint probability using: